apester/neurodynex3/doc/intro.rst

 Bug reports
 -----------
 Did you find a bug?
-Open an issue on `github <https://github.com/martinbarry59/neurodynex3/issues>`_.
+Open an issue on `Github <https://github.com/martinbarry59/neurodynex3/issues>`_.
 Thank you!